-When making a connection to COMlog you will normally need to splice the bare tails together.
+When making a connection to Logger you will normally need to splice the bare tails together.
 It is important that a waterproof connector housing is used, such as the "Tuff-Splice" enclosure available from HWM.
+If using crimp connectors with HWM cables, ensure you cut off the stripped ends of the cables before crimping.